patriciapampanelli/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

-## **Traffic Sign Recognition**

-Student: Patrícia C. P. Pampanelli

-Nanodegree: Self Driving Cars
+#**Traffic Sign Recognition Project*

 ---

 **Build a Traffic Sign Recognition Project**

 The goals / steps of this project are the following:
-* Load the data set (see below for links to the project data set)
+* Load the data set
 * Explore, summarize and visualize the data set
 * Design, train and test a model architecture
 * Use the model to make predictions on new images
 * Analyze the softmax probabilities of the new images
-* Summarize the results with a written report
+* Summarize the results with this written report

 [//]: # (Image References)